Free Website Terms and Conditions Generator

 Enter the link to the privacy policy page on your website.
 It is a legal requirement that the terms and conditions link to the privacy policy.
 If you don't know this yet, write "tbc" and update it later.

-Enter the email address you want us to send your contract to.
+Enter the email address you want us to send your document to.
 This may take a couple of minutes to arrive.

 Guide to these Website Terms and Conditions